 Principal Investigator: Kelvin F. Long

-The concept of the Black Hole Interstellar Ramjet (BAIR) is to utilise Hawking evaporation of colliding TeV protons from the interstellar medium, to produced charged particles for thrust generation.
-This is seen as a potential solution to the interstellar ramjet which proposes to mine Hydrogen from the interstellar medium, but there are several problems for achieving that.
-The black hole evaporator engine relies on the assumption of string theory that there are extra dimensions of space, and so the Schwarzshild radius for gravitational collapse will be altered under these conditions.
+The concept of the Black Hole Interstellar Ramjet (BAIR) is to utilise Hawking evaporation of colliding TeV protons from the interstellar medium, to produce charged particles for thrust generation.
+This is seen as a potential solution to the interstellar ramjet which proposes mining hydrogen from the interstellar medium, but there are several problems with achieving that.
+The black hole evaporator engine relies on the assumption of string theory that there are extra dimensions of space, and so the Schwarzschild radius for gravitational collapse will be altered under these conditions.

 K. F. Long, "The Black Hole Evaporator Engine: A Theoretical Propulsion Scheme Using TeV Scale Quantum Gravity", unpublished, 2013.